spinnaker/spinnaker/docs/commands.md

  * `add`: Add a plugin
  * `delete`: Delete a plugin
  * `disable`: Enable or disable all plugins
- * `disableDownloading`: Enable or disable the ability for Spinnaker services to download jars for plugins
+ * `disable-downloading`: Enable or disable the ability for Spinnaker services to download jars for plugins
  * `edit`: Edit a plugin
  * `enable`: Enable or disable all plugins
- * `enableDownloading`: Enable or disable the ability for Spinnaker services to download jars for plugins
+ * `enable-downloading`: Enable or disable the ability for Spinnaker services to download jars for plugins
  * `list`: List all plugins

 ---